Hey, what’s up guys, in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

-The contrast is really high, the range of color is really wide, especially since this lens catches the light very well.
+The contrast is really high, and the range of color is really wide, especially since this lens catches the light very well.

 Sony officially says this lens is good at catching the light; I completely agree with this.

-So the conclusion is just the lens keeps high resolution and sharpness through all focal lengths, and personally, this lens is good at photography, cinematography.
+So the conclusion is just the lens keeps high resolution and sharpness through all focal lengths, and personally, this lens is good at photography, and cinematography.

 It has a wide range of colors and tight black in vivid color, and the light is really smooth and creamy, but also the image is sharp in crispy.